TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 * `loadStylesheet` - (default=true).
 Set to false if you don't want the uibuilder default stylesheet (`uib-brand.css`) to be loaded if you haven't loaded your own.
 Checks to see if any stylesheet has already been loaded and if it has, does not load.

 ## Message Handling

+These send or receive messages to/from Node-RED.

+You can also do `uibuilder.set('msg', {/*your object details*/})` in your front-end code which instructs the client to treat the object as though it had come from Node-RED.

 ### `send(msg, originator = '')` - Send a custom message back to Node-RED